- APOCRYPHON

 In the 400s

-Where’d the seven books come from?
+Where’d these seven books come from?
 Dunno.
-It looks like the Egyptians translated every Hebrew-language book they had on hand, figuring if it was Hebrew, it went into the bible.
+It looks like the Egyptians translated every Hebrew-language book they had on hand, figuring if it was Hebrew, it oughta go into the bible.
 (The books were about God after all.)
 So they all got bundled together as if they’re all

 Anyway, the Jewish dismissal of these books raised the annoyance of various Christians throughout the centuries: “Jews don’t consider ’em bible?
-Did they take them out of the bible?
+Wait, did the Jews take them out of the bible?
 How dare they?”
-(You know, much the same thing certain Christians claim when current bibles remove certain verses
+(You know, pretty much the same accusation certain Christians make when current bibles remove any of the verses

-Eusebius Sophronius Hieronymus (347–420), a priest and linguist whom we know as St. Jerome, was hired by the Romans to fix the
+Eusebius Sophronius Hieronymus (347–420), a priest and linguist whom we know as St. Jerome, was hired by Roman Christians to fix the

 Christians who fear the apocrypha love to point to Jerome’s objections.
 But they ignore the fact Jerome didn’t refuse to translate the books.
 He didn’t think them evil and corrupt—so much so, he had to keep ’em away from Christian hands, lest we be led astray.

 Neither did professor and reformer Martin Luther (1483–1546).
 Like Jerome, he wasn’t so sure about apocrypha.
-For that matter, he didn’t care for Hebrews, James, Jude, and Revelation either.
-But he didn’t delete any of these books from the bible altogether.
-He simply moved ’em to the back.
-He put the New Testament books at the back of the
+(For that matter, Luther didn’t care for Hebrews, James, Jude, and Revelation either.)
+But he didn’t delete any of these books from the bible: He simply moved ’em to the back.
+He moved the New Testament books he didn’t like to the back of the

 - CATHOLICS: Deuterocanon means they were written second: The Hebrew-language